 Jo Thornhill and Rebecca Nee, Interior Stylists, gave me some great advice on incorporating art whatever your colour scheme, don’t be too literal.

 So if you have a grey living room you don’t have to have a grey or monotone artwork however, maybe incorporate a contrasting colour in the artwork to really make it pop – such as pink.
-I loved how the yellow and blue art popped against my pale grey walls in my old flat.
+I loved how the yellow and blue art popped against my pale grey walls in my old flat, and you could even move to match something with the doors (especially if your place came with something from Doors Plus) or other features.
 If you have white walls then you can go wild with colour as anything will stand out but equally a more graphic abstract black and white piece would look really striking.

 A bright piece can work really well against a more neutral background and equally monochrome pieces really stand out against bright wall colours.
 However, you don’t have to commit to painting the whole room, creating a feature wall or even just painting a vertical stripe where your piece hangs can be an easy way to bring colour to the space without overdoing it.